stevebrauner/stevebrauner.github.io/_pages/home.md

 classes: wide
 ---

 I love coding (currently Python; also learning Java) and want to offer my abilities and passion to a tech company doing meaningful work.
-I am a quick learner, work well in teams, experienced public speaker, and want to change my little part of the world to make it all it can be.
+I am a quick learner, work well in teams, am an experienced public speaker, and want to change my little part of the world to make it all it can be.

 I was first introduced to computer programming in high school.
 My first programming language was machine language.
 Next I upgraded to assembly language, which offered slightly more capabilities than machine language.
 I ended my high school years learning basic.